joshkent94/findYourHat/README.md

 * A simplistic game whereby you have to find your hat from the given start position without falling down any holes.
 * Difficulty selection.
 * Game timer lets you know how quickly you solved the puzzle.
+* Use the keyboard direction keys to move.

 To-do list:
 * Improve the interactivity and graphics.